haasem/haasem.github.io/README.md

 - **Project: Standard Quotes Integration with SAP CPI/CPQ for Service Departments**
   - **Task(s):** Creation of the functional specification and technical architecture, sub-project management, realization, testing, QA, business process modeling, interface planning, and partial implementation of SAP CPI
   - **Description:** As a solution architect, Michael Haase implemented an end-to-end solution for creating and tracking service offers in Salesforce, while the operational processing takes place in SAP CPQ.
-His tasks included developing the interface to SAP, automating the creation of quotations and opportunities and ensuring transparency throughout the entire after-sales process.
+His tasks included developing the interface to SAP, automating the creation of quotations and opportunities, and ensuring transparency throughout the entire after-sales process.
   - **Technologies used:** Salesforce Sales Cloud, Salesforce Service Cloud, Schema Builder, Flow Builder, Figma Boards

 - **Project: Implementation Enterprise Territory Management**